dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 ## Homework before the meeting

-1. Complete [following template](species_summary_template.csv) and using the data from your "flagship" survey.
+1. Complete [following template](species_summary_template.csv) and using the data from your "flagship" survey (e.g. July for Maritimes, August for Quebec, September for Gulf).
 Please submit this table by Friday, December 9, 2022.
 The csv can either be emailed to [daniel.ricard@dfo-mpo.gc.ca](mailto://daniel.ricard@dfo-mpo.gc.ca) or can be committed to this repository.
 The column called
 `count_of_occurrences_in_db` should contain a total count of catches for the given species in your regional database.
-In other words, "considering the entirety of your regional dataset, in how many fishing sets has this species been recorded?"
+In other words, "considering the entirety of your regional dataset, in how many fishing sets has this species been recorded?" **Please limit the lists to only species for which there are observations in the past 20 years.**
 2. Please prepare a list of regional problems and concerns relating to species list and the implementations thereof.
 These items will be compiled at the start of the meeting to help guide the discussion.